QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 9. Install the Fbplugin by running

-  `ionic -d plugin add ~/Developer/fbplugin/phonegap-facebook-plugin --variable APP_ID="225078261031461" --variable APP_NAME="QuantiModo"`
+  `cordova -d plugin add ~/Developer/fbplugin/phonegap-facebook-plugin --variable APP_ID="225078261031461" --variable APP_NAME="QuantiModo"`
 > Replace the app with your appid and name.
 Also make sure your bundle id is included in the Facebook App Settings.

 10. run `pods Init`